 Not a Tolkien quote: “Fantasy is escapist, and that is its glory”

-This is the sixth article in my on-going series called Things J.R.R.
+This is the fifth article in my on-going series called Things J.R.R.
 Tolkien has never said, done, written or had anything to do with (see here for for the other articles.)
 For those of you who haven’t heard of it – there is a desperate need to debunk rumours, assumptions and wrong quotes linked to J. R. R. Tolkien as they have been spreading throughout the web in recent years and people are mistakingly assuming the author and academic Tolkien to have said and done things there is no proof at all for.

 In this particular article I would like to reiterate my warning to take _any quotation_ at Goodreads for granted.
 The number of wrong quotes there is staggering and it is therefore completely useless as a source for any quote whatsoever.
 Yes, this quote has been attributed to Tolkien, not only on Goodreads.